tuxy/airo/Contributing.md

 This project never followed specific structure.
 Essentially:

 - `data`: for data related to the management of the database and the fetching of flight information.
+  - `background`: UpdateWorker for WorkManager to update flight data between specified interval.
+  - `flightdata`: Retrieval and format for accessing flight data (FlightDataSchema) and parsing ticket data (IataParserData).
+  - `database`: Room database, DAO for access, and user preferences.
 - `motion`: animations, movement and app flow.
 This is quite small and doesn't really need improving
 - `screens`: main UI composables.
 - `viewmodel`: UI logic and data handling outside of composable functions.
 This is the main